immich-app/immich/docs/docs/administration/backup-and-restore.md

 Refer to the official [postgres documentation](https://www.postgresql.org/docs/current/backup.html) for details about backing up and restoring a postgres database.
 :::

 The recommended way to backup and restore the Immich database is to use the `pg_dumpall` command.
-When restoring, you need to delete the `DB_DATA_LOCATION` folder (if exists) to reset the database.
+When restoring, you need to delete the `DB_DATA_LOCATION` folder (if it exists) to reset the database.

 <Tabs>
   <TabItem value="Linux system based Backup" label="Linux system based Backup" default>